chentaohuang/Topic-Guided-Radiology-Report-Generation/README.md

 # TGRG

-The code of the paper:  Report is a Mixture of Topics: Topic-Guided Radiology Reporte Generation
+The code of the paper:  Report is a mixture of topic: Topic-Guided Radiology Reporte Generation

-### The code will be continuously formulated to enhance both simplicity and convenience in deployment.
+### The code would be formulated to enhance both simplicity and convenience in deployment, if time is available.

 ## Step 1: Pre-process